15 Best Job Search Sites

 Idealist is a different kind of job search website altogether.
 Their mission is to close the gap between intention and action by connecting people, organizations, ideas and resources.

-Idealist can help you find your perfect job, internship, volunteer opportunity or organization to become involved with.
+Idealist can help you find your perfect job, internship, volunteer opportunity, or organization to become involved with.

-As of this writing, the site features over 7,000 jobs, over 500 internships and over 10,000 volunteer positions.
+As of this writing, the site features over 7,000 jobs, 500 internships, and 10,000 volunteer positions.
+This can be a good site to use if you want to put meaning into your career.

 14. Dice